 The Champions Dividend list

-Conveniently was added to this list the CCC companies from Switzerland.
-Switzerland uses the Swiss Franc (CHF).
-Indeed its economy is tightly integrated to the Eurozone.
+It was added to this list the CCC companies from Switzerland and Denmark.
+Switzerland uses the Swiss Franc (CHF) and Denmark uses the Danish Krone (DKK).
+Both economies are tightly integrated to the Eurozone.
+The Danish Krone is pegged to the Euro: 1 EUR = 7.46038 DKK (+/- 2.25%).

 Many European companies pay dividends once a year.
 Dutch and Spanish companies pay generally twice a year and a few companies pay quarterly.